-Spider-Man may not be the first Marvel hero that comes to mind when you hear Dave Michelinie’s name, but the venerable writer guided Peter Parker’s adventures for seven years in the 80s and 90s – and in that time, he worked with marquee artists like Todd McFarlane, Erik Larsen, and Mark Bagley with their collective work still resonating as some of the best parts of Spidey’s mythos to this day.
+Spider-Man may not be the first Marvel hero that comes to mind when you hear David Michelinie's name, but the venerable writer guided Peter Parker's adventures for seven years in the '80s and '90s – and in that time, he worked with marquee artists like Todd McFarlane, Erik Larsen, and Mark Bagley with their collective work still resonating as some of the best parts of Spidey's mythos to this day.

 See, Michelinie co-created both Venom and later his symbiote spin-off Carnage, characters who still play a major role in the Marvel Universe today.
-Venom, based on Spider-Man’s alien black costume introduced by a collection of earlier creators, has become one of Marvel’s top characters, even rivaling his one-time enemy Spider-Man for popularity – and getting his own movie earlier this year.
+Venom, based on Spider-Man's alien black costume introduced by a collection of earlier creators, has become one of Marvel's top characters, even rivaling his one-time enemy Spider-Man for popularity, with his own pair of solo films under his belt.

 5. Gerry Conway

 Young Gerry Conway was Stan Lee's successor on Amazing Spider-Man, and with his new voice, he also brought a perspective on Peter Parker from someone closer to Peter’s age.

 See, Conway was only around 19 when he got the job writing Spider-Man, and 16 when he broke into comic books at DC – a far cry from Lee who was already in his mid-30s when Spider-Man was created.

 Conway's most well-known contribution to Spider-Man lore also happens to be a must-read story: 'The Death of Gwen Stacy (opens in new tab).'